Wednesday, July 27, 2011

 Instructions

-1. In a small saucepan over moderate heat, bring the milk, 1/4 cup sugar, salt, and the basil to a boil.
-Remove from the heat and let steep 30 minutes, half covered with a lid.
-Transfer to a blender, keeping the saucepan and blend until the basil is ground.
+1. Bring the milk, 1/4 cup sugar, salt and basil to a boil in a small saucepan.
+Once boiling, remove from the heat and let steep for 30 minutes.
+Transfer to a blender or food processor and pulse until basil is ground up.

-2. In the bowl of an electric mixer, beat the egg yolks on medium speed.
-Add the remaining 1/4 cup sugar and beat until thick and pale, about 1 minute.
-Pour the milk mixture into the mixer bowl in a slow, steady stream and beat until well combined.
-Pour the mixture back into the saucepan.
-Stirring constantly with a wooden spoon, heat over moderate heat until the custard coats the back of the spoon and reaches 175 degrees.
-Strain into a metal bowl and chill until cold, stirring often.
+2. Beat the egg yolks using an electric mixer.
+Add in the remaining sugar and continue beating until the yolk is thick and pale, about 1 minute.
+Add the milk mixture and beat until combined.
+Pour back into the saucepan.
+Heat over medium heat until the custard starts to thicken and coat the back of a wooden spoon or spatula and/or reaches 175 degrees.
+Strain into a metal bowl and chill until cold.

-3. Stir in cream and churn in an ice cream maker.
-Freeze in an airtight container at least two hours.
+3. Stir in the cream and pour the custard into the bowl of an ice cream maker and churn for about 20-30 minutes.
+Freeze in an airtight container for at least two hours.

 I am submitting this to Weekend Herb Blogging, which is being hosted this week by Anh of A Food Lover's Journey.